The Counseling Center of Columbiana County

 “Being off work and away from others may keep you safe from the Coronavirus, but it can also be a source of stress, anxiety and depression.
 Call the Counseling Center of Columbiana County and schedule a confidential telephone or video counseling session.
 You can even get prescriptions for needed medications.
 Visit www.Colmhc.org for more information.”

-We would like the public to know that throughout this scary time of the coronavirus, we have been open to serve the residents of Columbiana County.
-Our services are needed now more than ever.
-As an “essential service” we will continue to remain open.
-Our goal is to provide all the essential services that our clients need, while at the same time, taking a number of measures to ensure that the health and safety of our clients and our staff are protected.
+Throughout this health crisis, our goal has been to provide all the essential services that our clients need, while at the same time, taking a number of measures to ensure that the health and safety of our clients and our staff are protected.

 Do you feel like you can’t do it alone?